What Will Happen If There Is An Air Pocket That Goes Into The Kiln?

 What if an air pocket gets trapped in your clay and you don’t know it?
 Will the kiln get damaged?
 Will the pottery crack or break?
 These are important questions

-If there is an air pocket that goes into the kiln, your piece could crack, break, or even explode depending on the size of the air bubble and conditions, but your kiln shouldn’t get damaged.
+If there is an air pocket that goes into the kiln, your piece could crack, break, or even explode.
+This would depend greatly on if any moisture is still inside of the air bubble, but your kiln should not get damaged.
 Kilns are made to withstand pottery exploding.
 Cracks, breaks, and blowups are part of the craft.
-When moisture is still in your clay when firing, the chance of damaging your pottery goes up.
-If fired slow enough, the moisture has a better chance of escaping, and the possibility of damage goes way down.
+When moisture is still in your clay when firing, the chance of damaging your pottery goes way up.
+If fired slow enough, any moisture has a better chance of escaping, and the possibility of damage goes way down.

 Avoiding Air Pockets Altogether

 When clay is mixed or recycled, air pockets get trapped in the clay.
 Wedging is the best way to eliminate them.
 Wedging is the most important step before playing with your clay.
 There are more benefits to wedging clay than just getting rid of air pockets.
 Wedging also makes the clay more maluable (workable) and gives you consistent moisture throughout the clay.

 When you wedge the first few times, you may end up folding air into the clay.
 Folding air into your clay may happen until you get the hang of it and find your favorite method.
 The more you wedge, the easier it will get.

 There are several different methods of wedging or kneading.
 If you see the term kneading the clay, don’t get confused.
 It is also called kneading as in kneading bread.
 The concepts are the same.
 Getting the clay ready to handbuild or throw on the wheel.